etfrobotics/VGN_rb_demo/README.md

 - **ROS (Noetic)** with a working **Catkin workspace**
 - **MoveIt!** installed and properly configured
 - **Franka Control Interface (FCI)** activated and reachable on your local network
+- **Realsense camera** connected and reachable on your local network

 ---